NanoComp/meep/doc/docs/FAQ.md

 ### Who are the developers of Meep?

 Meep was originally developed as part of graduate research at MIT.
-The project is now being maintained by [Simpetus](http://www.simpetus.com) and the developer community on [GitHub](https://github.com/NanoComp/meep).
+The project has been under continuous development for nearly 20 years.
+It is currently maintained by [Simpetus](http://www.simpetus.com) and the developer community on [GitHub](https://github.com/NanoComp/meep).

 ### Where can I ask questions regarding Meep?

 There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A useful place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings (6500+) since 2006 spanning a variety of topics.
 Bug reports and new feature requests should be filed as a [GitHub issue](https://github.com/NanoComp/meep/issues).
+However, do not use issues as a general help desk if you do not understand something (use the mailing list instead).

 ### How can I contribute to the Meep project?